 3 Methods of Contract Acceptance

 There are many ways to accept a contract, but each type has a time and place for ideal use.
-An esignature agreement, for example, may not be suitable for an everyday ecommerce transaction, but perfect for a high value M&A deal.
+An eSignature agreement, for example, may not be suitable for an everyday eCommerce transaction, but perfect for a high value M&A deal.
 The key to driving efficient contract workflows is both knowing which methods of acceptance to use and understanding the value of having multiple ways to sign a contract.
 This is very important to efficient contract management.

 For the purposes of this comparison, we define traditional esignature as contract acceptance facilitated by emailing or delivering a 1:1 contract – usually as a PDF, often signed by typing, stamping, or drawing your signature.
 This type of acceptance has been around for decades, and it is often used for non-standard, negotiated contracts that need some level of personalization.